DenizhanSarac/C--Exercises/README.md

 * Sql'de bulunan verilerin ListView'e aktarılmasını sağlayan bir programdır.
 * It is a program that enables the data in Sql to be transferred to ListView.

+### MatematikHesaplamaları (Mathematical Calculations)

+* Kare ve Dikdörtgen için alan ve çevre hesaplamaları yapan programdır.
+* Programs that calculate area and perimeter for Square and Rectangle.

+### MiniHesaplayici (Small Calculator)

+* Basit Toplama işlemi yapan bir programdır.
+* It is a program that does Simple Addition.

+### Pizzaci (Pizzeria)

+* Sql veri tabanı içermeyen sipariş alma uygulamasıdır.
+* It is an order taking application without SQL database.

+### RadioButton

+* Temel bir uygulama örneğidir.
+* It is a basic application example.

+### RadioylaHesap (Calculate with RadioButton)

+* RadioButton kullanılarak 4 işlem yapan bir uygulamadır.
+* It is an application that performs 4 operations using RadioButton.

+### Rastgele (Random)

+* Random kütüphanesinin kullanılması için yazılmış bir uygulamadır.
+* It is an application written for the use of the Random library.

+### SayacTimer (Timer)

+* Bulunan Rastgele bir sayıdan itibaren sayım yapan bir programdır.
+* It is a program that counts from a random number found.

+### SqlServerileKayıtEklemeSilme (Adding Records and Deletions with Sql Server )

+* Sql'e veri eklemek ve silmek için yazılmış bir programdır.
+* It is a program for adding and delete data to SQL

+### TimerleRenklendirme (Coloring with the timer)

+* Timerle Renklendirme.
+* Coloring with the timer.

+### ZarOyunu (Dice)

+* Bu bir zar oyunudur.
+* This is a dice game.